quarkfin/qf-lib/docs/_pages/getting_started/modules/structure.md

 then the manager takes the event from the queue and notifies all interested components.
 Components may also generate new events by using the `publish(event)` method.

-To run a backtest:
-- create a `TradingSession` (for `BacktestTradingSession` use `BacktestTradingSessionBuilder`),
-- build a dictionary of `AlphaModel` and `Ticker` assigned to them,
-- (optionally) preload price data and add use them in the `TradingSession`,
-- create a `TradingStrategy`,
-- call `start_trading()` method on the `TradingSession`.
-An example script is available at `demo_scripts/backtester/run_alpha_model_backtest_demo.py`.

 The module contains the following tools:
 - **alpha_model** - a part of the Strategy responsible for calculating Signals.
 Each Signal contains information such as suggested exposure, fraction at risk (helpful to determine the stop loss levels), signal confidence or expected price move.
 - **broker** - components which simulate a broker in the backtest.
 The Broker abstract class is an interface for all potential specific implementations of brokers.
 - **contract** - an equivalent of a contract in live trading.
 Each position has a corresponding contract.